 - Want to know more about streams and recyclers?
 Download the Recycling Walls User Guide (PDF 173KB).

 Other building recycling

 Even if there is not a Recycling Wall nearby, staff and students can recycle the following items:

 For more information about recycling locations, please contact firstname.lastname@example.org

 Find out more about where the recycling goes from Rethink Waste Tasmania:

 The University is committed to monitoring and reporting key indicators in relation to resource purchase and recovery, for which the University collects various data:

-- Resource and waste management infographic (PDF 311KB) including latest and previous years.
+- Resources and waste management infographic (PDF 311KB) including latest and previous years.